What is a Defended Hearing?

 Nothing beats experience.
 Our accredited criminal law specialist and all of our criminal defence lawyers have experience in running defended hearings.
 Cross examination is not simply asking questions.
 It is the deliberate and logical exploration of evidence, the testing of witness reliability and honesty, the exposure of inconsistencies.

-Running a defended hearing also involves thinking on your feet and knowing the relevant law, including the rules of evidence, so that legal argument can be presented in a convincing manner.
+Running a defended hearing also involves thinking on your feet and knowing the relevant law, including the rules of evidence, so that the legal argument can be presented in a convincing manner.

 Our lawyers can advise whether it is necessary to obtain expert evidence to counter or negate the prosecution case.
 Perhaps it will be necessary to issue a subpoena or two, or to complete a Listing Advice.